COR-OPT/SuperPolyak.py/README.md

 ## Slow-down of Newton's method in higher dimensions

-Now let's consider an example where the dimension fo the parameter $d$ is greater than 1.
+Now let's consider an example where the dimension $d$ is greater than 1.
 In this setting, Newton's method is defined similarly, but with a key difference, highlighted in bold:

 - Construct the tangent approximation of $f$ at the current iterate
 - Declare the next iterate to be the **nearest root** of the tangent approximation.